-Speedometer

-The speedometer indicates the speed of the boat in miles per hour.
+Speedometer The speedometer indicates the speed of the boat in miles per hour.

-Temperature Gauge

-The temperature gauge shows the temperature of the engine cooling system.
-A sudden increase in the temperature could indicate an obstructed water inlet or a water pump impeller failure.
+Temperature Gauge The temperature gauge shows the temperature of the engine cooling system.
+A sudden increase in the temperature could indicate an obstructed water inlet or an impeller failure.

-CONTINUED OPERATION OF AN OVERHEATED ENGINE CAN RESULT IN ENGINE DAMAGE OR SEIZURE.
+CONTINUED OPERATION OF AN OVERHEATED ENGINE CAN RESULT IN ENGINE SEIZURE.
 IF AN UNUSUALLY HIGH TEMPERATURE READING OCCURS, SHUT THE ENGINE OFF IMMEDIATELY.
 THEN INVESTIGATE AND CORRECT THE PROBLEM.